Platon (toll system)

 Platon (Платон) is an electronic toll collection system established in Russia in November 2015.
-The toll is collected from trucks over 12 tons, with the proceedings going to a federal fund for road maintenance.
+The toll is collected from trucks over 12 tonnes, with the proceedings going to a federal fund for road maintenance.
 A subsidiary of the state-owned Rostec corporation holds a 50% stake in the collection system operator, with the Putin-associated Rotenberg oligarchs owning the other half.

 The objective of the Platon system is to offset the damage caused by heavy trucks to the country's major highways.
-As of April 2017, road users who drive vehicles included in the scheme are required to pay a levy of 1.90 rubles ($0.03) per kilometer.
+As of April 2017, road users who drive vehicles included in the scheme are required to pay a levy of 1.90 rubles ($0.03 in 2015) per kilometer.
 Rosavtodor, the Russian federal agency for road transport, asserts that 58% of the damage to roads is caused by heavy trucks.
 Revenues from the system amounted to 22 billion rubles in 2016.
-As of November 2018, the cumulative revenue was 789 million Euros.
+As of November 2018, the cumulative revenue was €789 million.